 However, metal hamster wheels are usually made with rungs rather than as one solid piece.
-Unfortunately, hamster legs are quite fragile and can easily get injured if they fall through the gaps between rungs while running.
+Hamster legs are quite fragile and can easily get injured if they fall through the gaps between these rungs.

-Plastic hamster wheels are often made from one solid piece of plastic – rather than rungs – which is safer for the hamster, as there are no gaps for their legs to fall through.
+Plastic hamster wheels are often made from one solid piece of plastic.
+This is safer for the hamster, as there are no gaps for their legs to fall through.